diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Hive has long supported `adding new rows in bulk` to an existing table by using INSERT INTO to add new data files to a table.
 From release 0.14.0, finer-grained changes are possible, so you can call INSERT INTO TABLE...VALUES to `insert small batches of values` computed in SQL.
 In addition, it is possible to `UPDATE and DELETE rows` in a table.

 `HDFS does not provide in-place file updates`, so changes resulting from inserts, updates, and deletes are stored in small delta files.
-Delta files are periodically merged into the base table files by MapReduce jobs that are run in the background by the metastore.
+Delta files are periodically merged into the base table files by MapReduce jobs that are run in the background `by the metastore`.
 These features only work `in the context of transactions` (introduced in Hive 0.13.0), so the table they are being used on needs to have transactions enabled on it.
 Queries reading the table are guaranteed to see a consistent snapshot of the table.

 `Hive also has support for table- and partition-level locking.` Locks prevent, for example, one process from dropping a table while another is reading from it. `Locks are managed transparently using ZooKeeper,` so the user doesn’t have to acquire or release them, although it is possible to get information about which locks are being held via the SHOW LOCKS statement.
 By default, locks are not enabled.

-There are currently two index types: `compact and bitmap`.
-(The index implementation was designed to be pluggable, so it’s expected that a variety of implementations will emerge for different use cases.)
+There are currently two index types: `compact and bitmap`. (`The index implementation was designed to be pluggable`, so it’s expected that a variety of implementations will emerge for different use cases.)

-Compact indexes store the HDFS block numbers of each value, rather than each file offset, so they don’t take up much disk space but are still effective for the case where values are clustered together in nearby rows.
+Compact indexes store the HDFS `block numbers of each value`, rather than each file offset, so they don’t take up much disk space but are still effective for the case where values are clustered together in nearby rows.
 Bitmap indexes use compressed bitsets to efficiently store the rows that a particular value appears in, and they are usually appropriate for low-cardinality columns (such as gender or country).

-Compact indexes store the `HDFS block numbers of each value`, rather than each file offset, so they don’t take up much disk space but are still effective for the case where values are clustered together in nearby rows.

-Bitmap indexes use compressed bitsets to efficiently store the rows that a particular value appears in, and they are usually appropriate for low-cardinality columns (such as gender or country).

 #### SQL-on-Hadoop Alternatives
 In the years since Hive was created, many other SQL-on-Hadoop engines have emerged to address some of Hive’s limitations.

 Cloudera Impala, [Apache Impala] an open source interactive SQL engine, was one of the first, giving `an order of magnitude performance boost compared to Hive running on MapReduce`.
 Impala `uses a dedicated daemon that runs on each datanode` in the cluster.
-When a client runs a query it contacts an arbitrary node running an Impala daemon, which acts as a coordinator node for the query.
+When a client runs a query it contacts an arbitrary node running an Impala daemon, which acts as `a coordinator node` for the query.
 The coordinator sends work to other Impala daemons in the cluster and combines their results into the full result set for the query. `Impala uses the Hive metastore and supports Hive formats and most HiveQL constructs (plus SQL-92), so in practice it is straightforward to migrate between the two systems, or to run both on the same cluster.`

 Other prominent open source Hive alternatives include `Presto from Facebook`, `Apache Drill`, and `Spark SQL`. `Presto and Drill have similar architectures to Impala`, although Drill targets SQL:2011 rather than HiveQL.
 Spark SQL uses Spark as its underlying engine, and lets you embed SQL queries in Spark programs.

-Spark SQL is different to using the Spark execution engine from within Hive (“Hive on Spark,” see “Execution engines” on page 477).
-Hive on Spark provides all the features of Hive since it is a part of the Hive project.
-Spark SQL, on the other hand, is a new SQL engine that offers some level of Hive compatibility.
+`Spark SQL` is different to using the Spark execution engine from within Hive (“Hive on Spark,” see “Execution engines” on page 477). `Hive on Spark provides all the features of Hive` since it is a part of the Hive project. `Spark SQL`, on the other hand, is a new SQL engine that `offers some level of Hive compatibility`.

-Apache Phoenix takes a different approach entirely: it provides SQL on HBase.
-SQL access is through a JDBC driver that turns queries into HBase scans and takes advantage of HBase coprocessors to perform server-side aggregation.
+`Apache Phoenix` takes a different approach entirely: it provides `SQL on HBase`.
+SQL access is through a JDBC driver that `turns queries into HBase scans` and `takes advantage of HBase coprocessors to perform server-side aggregation`.
 Metadata is stored in HBase, too.

 ### HiveQL
 Hive’s SQL dialect, called HiveQL, is a mixture of `SQL-92, MySQL, and Oracle’s SQL dialect`.
-The level of SQL-92 support has improved over time, and will likely continue to get better.
-HiveQL also provides features from later SQL standards, such as window functions (also known as analytic functions) from SQL:2003.
+The level of SQL-92 support has improved over time, and will likely continue to get better. `HiveQL also provides features from later SQL standards, such as window functions (also known as analytic functions) from SQL:2003`.
 Some of Hive’s nonstandard extensions to SQL were inspired by MapReduce, such as multitable inserts (see “Multitable insert” on page 501) and the TRANSFORM, MAP, and REDUCE clauses (see “MapReduce Scripts” on page 503).

 **Table 17-2.
 A high-level comparison of SQL and HiveQL**

 Feature                 |SQL                                                            |HiveQL
 ---------------------|------------------------------------------------|------------------------------------------------------------------------------
-Updates                |UPDATE, INSERT, DELETE                        |UPDATE, INSERT, DELETE Transactions         |Supported                                                   |Limited support Indexes                |Supported                                                   |Supported Data types            |Integral, floating-point, fixedpoint, text and binary strings, temporal      |Boolean, integral, floatingpoint, fixed-point, text and binary strings, temporal, array, map, struct
+Updates                |UPDATE, INSERT, DELETE                        |UPDATE, INSERT, DELETE Transactions         |Supported                                                   |Limited support Indexes                |Supported                                                   |Supported Data types            |Integral, floating-point, fixed-point, text and binary strings, temporal      |Boolean, integral, floating-point, fixed-point, text and binary strings, temporal, array, map, struct
 Functions              |Hundreds of built-in functions                    |Hundreds of built-in functions
-Multitable inserts |Not supported                                            |Supported CREATE TABLE...AS SELECT    |Not valid SQL-92, but found in some databases      |Supported SELECT                |SQL-92                                                      |SQL-92.
-SORT BY for partial ordering, LIMIT to limit number of rows returned
+Multitable inserts |Not supported                                            |Supported CREATE TABLE...AS SELECT    |Not valid SQL-92, but found in some databases      |Supported SELECT                |SQL-92                                                      |SQL-92. `SORT BY for partial ordering`, LIMIT to limit number of rows returned
-Joins                    |SQL-92, or variants (join tables in the FROM clause, join condition in the WHERE clause)  |Inner joins, outer joins, semi joins, map joins, cross joins
+Joins                    |SQL-92, or variants (join tables in the FROM clause, join condition in the WHERE clause)  |Inner joins, outer joins, `semi joins`, map joins, cross joins
-Subqueries           |In any clause (correlated or noncorrelated)       |In the FROM, WHERE, or HAVING clauses (uncorrelated subqueries not supported)
-Views                   |Updatable (materialized or nonmaterialized)      |Read-only (materialized views not supported) Extension points  |User-defined functions, stored procedures        |User-defined functions, MapReduce scripts
+Subqueries           |In any clause (correlated or noncorrelated)       |In the FROM, WHERE, or HAVING clauses (uncorrelated subqueries not supported)(PS: should only support uncorrelated subqueries) Views                   |Updatable (materialized or nonmaterialized)      |Read-only (materialized views not supported) Extension points  |User-defined functions, stored procedures        |User-defined functions, MapReduce scripts